Del Mar, California

 Del Mar (/es/; Spanish for "Of the Sea") is a beach city in San Diego County, California, United States, located on the coast of the Pacific Ocean.
-Established in 1885 as a seaside resort, the city incorporated in 1959.
-The population was 3,954 at the 2020 census, down from 4,161 at the 2010 census.
+It was established in 1885 to build a seaside resort.
+The annual San Diego County Fair has had a permanent home at the Del Mar Fairgrounds since 1936.
+Horse racing began at the fairgrounds racetrack the following year and is hosted every summer.
+The city incorporated in 1959 aiming to preserve its small town feel.
+Its population was 3,954 as of the 2020 census, down from 4,161 at the 2010 census.

-The San Diego County Fair is an annual fair held at the Del Mar Fairgrounds.
-Horse racing is hosted at the Del Mar Racetrack every summer.